-Please pick 2 of the following 4 questions and write a 400-word minimum response to both.
-Submit them to Turnitin.com by April 11.
-Write to me if you have questions or need more time!
+Questions: Pick 2 of the following 4 questions and write a 400-word minimum answer for each one.
+Submit your answers to Turnitin.com by May 3.